SleighJ/artsy_fartsy/README.md

 This container holds the more complex logic filled components and manages some logic between them.

 	1. Background:
 		This component parses a file into base64 so the user can crop the image to their liking.
 The cropped base64 image is then posted to a firebase database and given a url for rendering.
 	2. Text:
 		This component is heavily comprised of click-handlers.
 It allows the user to manipulate the text through the information passed in the click events.
 This component allows the user to change the font, size, and positioning of the text.
 	3. Canvas
 		This component is what allows the user to draw using the <canvas> element.
-This component will eventually handle the logic for saving the user’s 				work
+This component will eventually handle the logic for saving the user’s work.

 SideBar: